carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

   printer << " : " << op.input().getType();
 }

-/// The 'OpAsmPrinter' class provides a collection of methods for parsing
+/// The 'OpAsmParser' class provides a collection of methods for parsing
 /// various punctuation, as well as attributes, operands, types, etc. Each of
 /// these methods returns a `ParseResult`.
 This class is a wrapper around
 /// `LogicalResult` that can be converted to a boolean `true` value on failure,